karmab/kcli/README.md

 ## TODO

 - allows containers to be launched within plan
-- find a way to easily share the plan files ( for instance, adding a list of urls in the conf and a fetch subcommand )
+- find a way to easily share the plan files (for instance, adding a list of urls in the conf and a fetch subcommand)
 - remove all the print for the kvirt module and only return data
 - change the try, except blocks for object checks with parsing of the list methods that libvirt provides for most object
-- add basic validation of ips, netmasks, macs,...  within plan file
+- add basic validation of IPS, netmasks, macs,...  within plan file

 ##Problems?